-The start of school in Sioux Falls, and the unofficial end of summer got me thinking about the history of snow in Sioux Falls.
+The falling leaves got me thinking about the history of snow in Sioux Falls.
 More specifically, what are some of the extreme snow records that our City has experienced?
 So I dug into the National Weather Service archives to find out.

-The earliest that Sioux Falls has had some snow is September 18 in 1929.
-Only a trace of snow fell on the Model As cruising Phillips Avenue that day.
+The earliest that Sioux Falls has had some snow is September 9, 2020, when a trace of snow fell.
+The previous record for earliest snow was September 18, 1929.
+Again, only a trace of snow fell on the Model As cruising Phillips Avenue that day.

-Ten years later in 1939, Sioux Falls got it's earliest measurable snowfall; 0.3 inch on September 25.
+Ten years later in 1939, Sioux Falls got its earliest measurable snowfall; 0.3 of an inch on September 25.

 The latest in the season that Sioux Falls has gotten snow was a trace of snow on June 3, 1998.

-For measurable snow; the latest in the season was on May 18, 1968 when Sioux Falls got 0.1 inch.
+For measurable snow; the latest in the season was on May 18, 1968, when Sioux Falls got 0.1 of an inch.
 Twenty-five years that, Sioux Falls was blanketed with two inches on May 12, 1943.